SabreTools/BinaryObjectScanner/README.md

 - [UnshieldSharp](https://github.com/mnadareski/UnshieldSharp) - InstallShield CAB extraction
 - [WiseUnpacker](https://github.com/mnadareski/WiseUnpacker) - Wise Installer extraction

+Original code was based on [BurnOut](http://burnout.sourceforge.net/) but all original ported code has been replaced multiple times over.
 Valve packages handling is based on [HLLibSharp](https://github.com/mnadareski/HLLibSharp) but lacks everything but parsing and extraction capability.

 Please visit our sibling project, [DRML](https://github.com/TheRogueArchivist/DRML), the DRM Library for a more in-depth look at some of the protections detected.